daniel29han/projects/Projects/Yelp/README.md

-# yelp-rating-prediction
+# Yelp Rating Prediction
-*This is the repository of a hypothetical project where, given a set of information about a user and a local business, the user's rating on the business is predicted on a continuous scale between 0 and 5.*
+*This is a hypothetical project where, given a set of information about a user and a local business, the user's rating on the business is predicted on a continuous scale between 0 and 5.*
 <br><br>

 Yelp is an online platform where users can rate and write reviews on local businesses.
 Users can also browse the website and/or search local businesses of their interest.